Keizaal/Keizaal/INSTALLATIONGUIDE.md

 To completely reinstall Skyrim, it is advised that you use the [Skyrim Shredder](https://www.nexusmods.com/Core/Libs/Common/Widgets/DownloadPopUp?id=113028&game_id=1704){:target="_blank" rel="noopener"} tool to completely delete the game.
 It will remove Skyrim and data related to it, but not the modlist.

-Reinstall Skyrim in the root of your main drive, the default is (C:). **It MUST NOT be installed in the Program Files folder**.
+Reinstall Skyrim in a location **outside of the program folders**.
+If you have issues reinstalling Skyrim outside of Program Files, try using the [Steam Library Setup Tool](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide){:target="_blank" rel="noopener"}.

 Run the Skyrim: Special Edition launcher through Steam and let it detect your settings, then close the launcher. **This is only necessary once**.

 ## Keizaal Installation

-Create a new folder called “Keizaal” in the root of your main drive, the default is (C:).
+Create a new folder called “Keizaal” in a location **outside of the program folders**.

 Open Wabbajack.exe, it should be in the Wabbajack folder in the root of your main drive.

 Select the Keizaal modlist from the Wabbajack UI.

-Once the installation window opens ensure that the “Installation Location” matches the Keizaal folder you just created (default should be C:\Keizaal\).
+Once the installation window opens ensure that the “Installation Location” matches the Keizaal folder you just created.
 The download location should populate automatically

 ![](https://raw.githubusercontent.com/PierreDespereaux/Keizaal/main/assets/images/installation%20guide/2.%20Installing%20Keizaal.png)